 PLBs and satellite messengers didn't exist back then, but I certainly would have loved to have one when I got lost in the Amazon.
 Or had to float down a flooded river in the Philippines.

-Next time I travel where cellphones cannot boldly go, one of these little lifesavers will always with me.
+From now on, whenever I travel where cellphones cannot boldly go, one of these little lifesavers will always with me.
 And next time, so will the manual and emergency number.

 Hello!
 Some of the links on this page are affiliate links.
 If you use them to buy something, you don't pay more - but this website earns a small commission, which helps pay the bills, so thank you!